 We give employees the opportunity to take on leadership roles, define organizational needs, make decisions, take risks, but at the same time be held responsible for their actions.
-This is possible through well-defined processes wherein employees are inspired to take up leadership roles in projects or internal initiatives.

-This prepares our people to respond to difficult questions a client or our internal management may ask relating to what value a particular software product solution may bring to a client’s business.
-This approach also helps an individual gain confidence in making critical decisions, prepares him or her as a leader, and improves overall competence and skill on the job.
+This exercise also prepares our people to respond to difficult questions a client or our internal management may ask relating to what value a particular software product solution may bring to a client’s business.
+This approach helps an individual gain confidence in making critical decisions, prepares him or her as a leader, and improves overall competence and skill on the job.

-This company philosophy has led to higher employee satisfaction and retention.
+Highlands’s philosophy has led to higher employee satisfaction and retention.
 It has created an empowered work culture where our people can be entrepreneurial and independent thinkers, self-starters, and confident in their decisions.
 We regularly reward our people, thank them for their efforts and recognize their individual achievements.